 The field of the Kurus

 How is it, though, that the field of dharma is the field of the Kurus, the enemies of dharma?
 This is necessary for the portrayal of our present situation here in the world.
 Not only do negativity and ignorance–the enemies of dharma–dominate society in general, we find within ourselves a welter of negative impulses, conflicts, confusions, fears, and ignorance of all kinds.
 Yes; we are definitely in–and are–the field of the Kurus, whatever our intentions may be.
 We are going to have to fight through the whole field and wipe out all the Kurus and most of the Pandavas.
-Remember, we have lived millions of lives: mineral, plant, animal, and human; and we have brought all the impressions (samskaras) and habits (vasanas) of those lives along with us.
+Remember, we have lived millions of lives: mineral, plant, animal, and human, and we have brought all the impressions (samskaras) and habits (vasanas) of those lives along with us.
 Our past is our present.
 No wonder we are in trouble!
 But, as Swami Sri Yukteswar often said: “Forget the past.
 The vanished lives of all men are dark with many shames.
 Human conduct is ever unreliable until anchored in the Divine.
 Everything in future will improve if you are making a spiritual effort now.”
 And the Gita will help us in this effort.

 Desiring to fight

 The Mahabharata War is a historical fact, just as are the field of Kuruksheta, Krishna, and Arjuna.
 Yet Vyasa is using this setting and the conversation between Krishna and Arjuna to give us spiritual teachings, some of which are in symbol.
-Now in the real battle many families were represented on both sides, which is why Sargeant translates Dhritarashtra speaking of “my army and that of the sons of Pandu,” but Vyasa has in the Sanskrit: “my and Pandu’s sons,” indicating that all the Kuru army were his sons, and all those on the Pandava side were sons of Pandu.
+In the real battle many families were represented on both sides, which depicts the inner conflicts of human beings, whether spiritually awakened or not.

-The purpose of this is to show that all the warriors of ignorance and delusion are children of the blind ego (Dhritarashtra), whereas the the inner soldiers of truth and higher consciousness are the children of the Spirit-Self, the divine Atman.
+The warriors of ignorance and delusion are children of the blind ego (Dhritarashtra), whereas the the inner soldiers of truth and higher consciousness are the children of the Spirit-Self, the divine Atman.
 The ego is the false self that reigns on the throne of our minds and hearts, blinding us to everything else, making us think that it is the reality of our being–that we are it.
 But it is a lie.
 Buried deep within is the real Self, awaiting its liberation and possession of its rightful kingdom.
-This is why the “evil twin/good twin” plot always succeeds; it is symbolic of our dilemma of “false self/real Self.”
+This is why the evil twin/good twin plot always appeals to people; it is symbolic of our dilemma of false self/real Self.